 The folder structure is strictly hierarchical, meaning blocks are contained within clusters of larger entities (APIs, providers, custom folders).

 There are three types of blocks - action, control, and function.

-You can see which one you’re dealing with by hovering over the blue, orange and green circles positioned next to a block logo.
+You can see which one you’re dealing with by hovering over the colored circles positioned next to a block logo.

 When you don’t know the purpose of a block, hovering over the question-mark icon will give you some insight.

 Most blocks are stored in a common folder, as they share identical features when it comes to working in the Editor.

 You can add blocks to a separate Favorites folder.

 To add a block to this folder, click the star icon at the lower-right corner.